 - Burial and death benefits: In the event of a fatal injury, certain family members may be compensated under workers’ comp for burial costs and other expenses related to the loss of their loved one.

+If your employer does not have workers’ compensation coverage, you may not know whether you have any immediate recourse to receive the kinds of benefits that would be normally covered under workers’ comp.
 Employers with workers’ comp are required to post that information publicly, but if you are uncertain, you can check for your employer’s subscriber vs. nonsubscriber status on the TDI website or contact a workers’ comp attorney.
-If you confirm that your employer does not have coverage, that means your employer is likely not protected by laws that prevent employees from filing a lawsuit to recover damages from an occupational injury.
+If your employer does not have workers’ compensation insurance, and you are injured at work, here is the best thing to do:

-How do I file a lawsuit for a Texas workers’ comp claim?
+How Do I File a Lawsuit for a Texas Workers’ Compensation Claim?

 Even when your employer does have workers’ comp insurance, you may have recourse in the form of a lawsuit.
 Texas employers have the option to acquire workers’ comp insurance by purchasing a policy from a private insurance company or from the state, or even applying to insure themselves.
 If your employer does not have a policy at all, then it has taken on the risk of a lawsuit, even if they have an alternative benefits plan.